NHL Rumors: Matt Murray Trade Talk, Red Wings Free-Agent Targets and More

 Matt Murray to the Toronto Maple Leafs?

-Murray has retained the starter label for the Pittsburgh Penguins but he's been outplayed by backup Tristan Jarry each of the past two years.
+Murray has retained the starter label for the Pittsburgh Penguins, but he's been outplayed by backup Tristan Jarry each of the past two years.
 If the team considers giving Jarry the full-time No. 1 job next season, it will bring the two-time Stanley Cup champion's future into question.

 The 25-year-old Canadian netminder posted a lackluster 2.87 goals against average and .899 save percentage across 38 appearances this season.
 He's slated to become a restricted free agent and could still attract interest based on his prior success in Pittsburgh.

-Jonas Siegel of The Athletic reported the Leafs could view a buy-low opportunity on Murray via trade—"an offer sheet wouldn't make much sense," he wrote—as a better alternative than making a significant offer to Robin Lehner, who's shined for the Chicago Blackhawks and Vegas Golden Knights this season.
+Jonas Siegel of The Athletic reported the Toronto Maple Leafs could view a buy-low opportunity on Murray via trade—"an offer sheet wouldn't make much sense," he wrote—as a better alternative than making a significant offer to Robin Lehner, who's shined for the Chicago Blackhawks and Vegas Golden Knights this season.

 Toronto has Frederik Andersen under contract for another year, but he's coming off a down year of his own.
 His save percentage, which was at least .917 in his first three years with the club, dropped to a career-worst .909 in 52 appearances this season.